the-turing-way/the-turing-way/communications/GSOD-applications/GSoD-2020-Project-Report.md

 **Goal**: *Maintaining consistency of content in The Turing Way in order to make contributions to the project more accessible for new community members.*

-For this goal, I worked to create clear pathways for future contributions to The Turing Way.
+For this goal, I worked to create clear pathways for future contributions to _The Turing Way_.
 First, I developed templates to guide authors to structure and design new content such as subchapters, case studies and personal stories or modify existing resources.
 The new templates will make improving the book more accessible by helping new contributors write interoperable content from the start.
 I also documented the community's contribution workflows and processes by engaging with different community members, and used those insights to create guidelines in a short chapter in the Community Handbook.